Facebook-Analytica data crisis shows to your Strategy

 The crisis management & Trust aspects

 There’s one last aspect of which I’m professionally interested: the crisis management side.
 CEO Mark Zuckerberg finally broke his silence following the Cambridge Analytica data scandal.
 While he apologized, the stock price has fallen hard.
-As is typical in crisis-response situations, the delay of a reactive statement is an issue that many companies repeat.
+As is typical in crisis-response situations, the delay of reactive statement is an issue that many companies repeat.

 The transparency is the second, crisis-related, issue at hand.
 If there is unpleasant news about what has happened to a company (and the industry affected), you should share your company truth immediately to all stakeholders, before you become news or ‘rumoured scenarios’.
 You never want other sources, to tell your truth!
 Facebook did the opposite.